cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ```
 This will start the Terraform Apply process and and begin to create the infrastructure and services for your Development Enviroment.

 The resources will take about 2 hours to deploy.
-At the end, you should have your Iteration Zero resources fully provisioned and configured!
+At the end, you should have your Iteration Zero resources fully provisioned and configured, enjoy !

 ### Development Cluster Dashboard